Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

   * - YesOrNo
     - May have exactly 2 child nodes.
 If a keypress of 1 is made, the first child node is executed.
 If a kepyress of 2 is made, the second child node is executed.
 If speech recognition is enabled, the caller can also say "yes" for 1 and "no" for 2.
 At the end of the child list, this node type can also optionally have failover child nodes, designated by a node with a keypress_failover_type parameter (see example below).

+  * - RingGroup
+    - May not have any children.
+Forwards the call to a group of numbers that will be dialed in the order determined by the distribution method.
+If a destination plays a busy signal OR the ring_group_connect_timeout value is exceeded before the call is answered (or accepted), the next destination will be dialed.
+This node type also allows for simultaneous calling when it is enabled.

 Parameter Details